nebiyudaniel2/-MAD-Project-MacroPlate/README.md

 # -MAD-Project-MacroPlate
-A Capstone project for a fitness nutrution and meal prep app
+A Capstone project for a fitness, nutrition, and meal prep app